LouisBrunner/valgrind-macos/nightly/README.txt

 ----------
 To set up nightly testing for a machine, do the following.

-(1) Check out just this directory from the repository, eg:
+(1) Clone a shallow copy from the repository, eg:

-        svn co svn://svn.valgrind.org/valgrind/trunk/nightly $DIR
+        git clone --depth 1 git://sourceware.org/git/valgrind.git/ $DIR

     where $DIR is the name of the directory you want it to be in.
+    You'll probably want to include "nightly" in the directory name.

-    Note that this doesn't check out the whole Valgrind tree, just the directory containing the nightly testing stuff.
-This is possible because the testing script doesn't check the code in the tree it belongs to; rather it checks out new trees (within $DIR) and tests them independently.
+    Note that this doesn't clone the whole repo history, just the latest revision of everything in the repository.
+Under $DIR, only directory "nightly" is of interest to us - the rest is ignored.
+In other words: the testing script clones and checks out new trees (within $DIR/nightly) and tests them independently.

 (2) Choose a tag that identifies the test results.
 This is usually the
     machine name.
 We'll call it $TAG in what follows.

-(3) Create a configuration file $DIR/conf/$TAG.conf.
-It is sourced by the
+(3) Create a configuration file $DIR/nightly/conf/$TAG.conf.
+It is sourced
-    'nightly' script, and can define any or all of the following environment variables.
+    by the 'nightly' script, and can define any or all of the following environment variables.
 (In most cases, only ABT_DETAILS is needed.)

     - ABT_DETAILS: describes the machine in more detail, eg. the OS.
 The default is empty, but you should define it.
 An example: